silx-kit/jupyterhub_moss/README.md

         "max_runtime": 12*3600,            # Maximum time limit in seconds (Must be at least 1hour)
         "simple": True,                    # True to show in Simple tab "jupyter_environments": {
-            "default": "/jupyter_env_path/bin/",  # Path to Python environment bin/ used to start jupyter on the Slurm nodes },
+            "default": {                   # Name of Jupyter environment used to persist it "path": "/env/path/bin/",  # Path to Python environment bin/ used to start jupyter on the Slurm nodes "description": "Default",  # Text displayed for this environment select option },
+        },
     },
     "partition_2": {